Recommendations

 Foundling Museum

 One of London’s most popular small museums, the Foundling Museum combines a collection of British paintings and contemporary art with the social history of this once industrial city.
 When the shipbuilder Thomas Coram decided to tackle child poverty in 18th-century London and establish the Foundling Hospital, he was supported in his endeavours by the city’s leading artists and musicians.
 William Hogarth, Joshua Reynolds and Thomas Gainsborough all donated works to the hospital and the composer George Frideric Handel was a major benefactor.
-Today the hospital is a museum showcasing this fine collection of work together with items of historic interest from its past, including poignant mementoes and documents detailing the lives of the the abandoned children who lived there.
+Today the hospital is a museum showcasing this fine collection of work together with items of historic interest from its past, including poignant mementoes and documents detailing the lives of the abandoned children who lived there.

 10